-Why build a child-friendly city?
+Why build a child friendly city?

-How does a city justify making children a priority?
-First, because it is a legal obligation: under the UN Convention on the Rights of the Child, States, an by extension local governments, have an obligation under international law to ensure that the child’s best interests are a primary consideration in all actions concerning children.
+First, because it is a legal obligation: under the UN Convention on the Rights of the Child, States, and by extension local governments, have an obligation under international law to ensure that the child’s best interests are a primary consideration in all actions concerning children.
 Beyond the legal imperative, there are other compelling reasons to put children first.

 Children are individuals.
 Children are neither the possessions of parents nor of the state, nor are they mere people-in-the-making; they have equal status as members of the human family.

 The actions, or inactions, of government impact children more strongly than any other group in society.
 Practically every area of government policy (for example, education, public health and so on) affects children to some degree.
-Short-sighted policymaking that fails to take children into account has a negative impact on the future of all members of society by giving rise to policies that cannot work.
+Short-sighted policy-making that fails to take children into account has a negative impact on the future of all members of society by giving rise to policies that cannot work.

 Children’s views are rarely heard and rarely considered in the political process.
 Children generally do not vote and do not otherwise take part in political processes.
 Without special attention to the opinions of children—as expressed at home and in schools, in local communities and even in governments—children’s views go unheard on the many important issues that affect them now or will affect them in the future.